jgonzaga35/generic/README.md

 #### Task 3 - Parallelism

 Currently our reduce function just operates on one item at a time, we want to be fancier here and operate on multiple at the same time!
 Parallelism/Threading can help us here.  `parallelReduce` will operate on the stream from multiple threads at the same time!
 However, iterators aren't thread-safe and require synchronisation to ensure you don't cause data races and other sorts of threading issues.
+Effectively, every thread will be using the same iterator allowing it to iterate through multiple items at the same time.

 `parallelReduce` is already written for you and you don't have to modify it.
 The problem however, is that your reduce function most likely is not thread-safe, so you need to figure out a way to synchronise it.